oxid-support/erp-module-instead-of-plugin/README.md

 ### Benefits:
 - Since the WSDL gets built dynamically, own methods can be registered and are listed in the WSDL with their specs.
-- Because of the listed specs of the own methods in the WSDL, the global plugin method doesn't need to be used anymore, which, which means that the parameters of the plugins don't need to be documented somewhere else.
+- Because of the listed specs of the own methods in the WSDL, the global plugin method doesn't need to be used anymore,
+  which means that the parameters of the plugins don't need to be documented somewhere else.
 - Custom modules aren't affected during a shop update, the ERP directory, with its folder is.
 Custom plugins, stored in ERP module directory, are doomed to be overwritten.